vuongducphuong/documentation/content/applications/websites/livechat/responses.rst

 .. image:: responses/canned-responses.png
    :align: center
-   :alt: View of a chat window and the use of a canned response in Odoo Live Chat.
+   :alt: View of a chat window and the use of a canned response in Leansoft Live Chat.

 .. tip::
    Typing `:` into a chat window on its own will generate a list of available canned responses.